sdr-enthusiasts/Buster-Docker-Fixes/README.md

 ## The problem

-Updating an image to use "Bullseye" impacts users wheir their system's operating system is a "Buster" based distribution.
+Updating an image to use "Bullseye" impacts users when their system's operating system is a "Buster" based distribution.
 It may cause these containers to stop working or behave erroneously.
 You will see errors in the logs indicating issues with the `RTC` or `Real Time Clock`.

 The issue with "Buster" systems involves a very outdated system package called `libseccomp2`.
 Using "Bullseye" images in Docker containers requires a more up-to-date `libseccomp2` that is not typically available without extra steps